Tips on how to dress like a 1940s Femme Fatale!

 How to dress like a 1940s Femme Fatale.
 I paired my favourite 1940s top with the fabulous loafers from the German brand SPITZ.

 Proper foundation garments under vintage clothes are a real game-changer.
 I hardly ever leave the house without one of my Orchard Corsets.
-I paired the mesh corset with Dita von Teese bra and Vedette underbust bra booster that prevents back bulge.
+I paired the mesh corset with a Dita von Teese bra and Vedette underbust bra booster that prevents back bulges.
 The “Bleeding Heart” necktie from Abbie Walsh really ties the look together.
 No pond intended. 🙂

-I’m wearing Wolford high waist panty, an authentic Victorian cape, Dita von Teese bra and a vintage hat designed by Irene Sharaff and worn by Faye Dunaway in Mommie Dearest.
+I’m wearing Wolford high waist panty, an authentic Victorian cape, a Dita von Teese bra and a vintage hat designed by Irene Sharaff and worn by Faye Dunaway in Mommie Dearest.

 THE POSTMAN ALWAYS RINGS TWICE (1946)